DsSoft-Byte/iOSBridge/README.md

 - Fully redesigned UI/UX
 - Server-based activation FINALLY!
+- Pulls latest Jailbreaks from superfast CDN
 - Fully Rewritten in C# from the ground up.
 - 100% Customizable with custom "iCuFS" zip files
-- Can be downgraded to any version with iCuFS zips
 - Provides the latest information on iCloud bypasses
-- iPhone Recovery dashboard (Restore working on 64-Bit devices only, Tested on 5S and X)
+- iPhone Recovery and Restore
-- Stable base for all later iCu X/iOSBridge versions.
-- No more XAMPP Self hosting!
-Just run the tool!
-I did the hard work so you don't have to!

 ### Functionalities

-- Activation ✔
+- Activation
-- Updater ✔
+- Updater
-- Faster than all previous iCu versions ✔
+- Faster than all previous iCu versions
-- Full activation matrix ✔
+- Full activation and MDM
-- ipwndfu up to A11 ✔
+- ipwndfu up to A11
-- Custom Themes ✔👀
 - Recovery Dashboard
-- Custom Linux distro and USB Imager/Flasher ⏳

 To use the easy installer, grab it from [here](https://github.com/DsSoft-Byte/iOSBridge/releases/download/v10.0.7-1/iCu.X.Installer.exe)